spatie/docs.spatie.be-old/resources/views/menu/v1/usage/your-first-menu.md

 title: Your First Menu
 ---

 Let's get things started by building a simple menu with two links.
+All of the following examples are using classes from the `Spatie\Menu` namespace.

 ```html
 <ul>